sim4ia/sigir2025/index.md

 Both tasks are closely aligned with the design of the recently released [SimIIR 3 framework](https://github.com/simint-ai/simiir-3).
 SimIIR 3 enables the simulation of both conversational users and users in traditional ad hoc retrieval systems, providing the advantage of operating within a unified ecosystem rather than relying on multiple frameworks.
 With its latest version, SimIIR now supports large language models (LLMs) for all existing user actions.
 However, participants are also encouraged to explore alternative methods, such as sophisticated rule-based or probabilistic approaches, as valid submissions for the workshop.

 To lower the barrier to entry and allow participants to focus on the more (scientifically) interesting aspects of the task as opposed to system engineering, we provide a
-- **[Clone Pre-configured SimIIR simulation framework](https://github.com/sim4ia/sigir2025-shared-task)** packaged in a dockerized environment.
+- **[Pre-configured SimIIR simulation framework](https://github.com/sim4ia/sigir2025-shared-task)** packaged in a dockerized environment.

 Participants can use their own simulation frameworks as well.